cloud-native-toolkit/image-terraform-test/README.md

-# Alpine Test image
+# Terraform Test image

-Produces a container image based on alpine that includes `curl` and `bash`.
+Produces a container image based on alpine that includes `curl`, `bash`, and `terraform` v1.0.11.